Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Learning NSRTs

 We now describe how to learn a low-level transition model $h$ and action sampler $\pi$ for each partition's NSRT.
 The key idea is to use the state projections computed during partitioning to create regression problems.
 Recalling Definition~\ref{defn:context}, let $v_\sigma = s[\sigma_\tau(o_1)] \circ \dots \circ s[\sigma_\tau(o_k)]$ denote the context of state $s$ from transition $\tau$, where $(o_1, o_2, \ldots, o_k)$ are the NSRT parameters.
 In words, $v_{\sigma}$ is a vector of the attribute values in state $s$ corresponding to the objects that map the ground atoms $\textsc{Eff}(\tau)$ of the transition to the lifted effects $E$ of the NSRT.
 We can do the same to produce $v_{\sigma'}$ for $s'$.
 Applying this to all transitions in $\psi$ gives us a dataset of $(v_\sigma, a, v_{\sigma'})$.

 Recall that we want to learn $h$ such that $h(v_\sigma(s), a) \approx v_\sigma(f(s, a))$.
 With the dataset above, this learning problem now reduces to regression, with $v_\sigma$ and $a$ being the inputs and $v_{\sigma'}$ being the output.
 We use a fully connected neural network (FCN) as the regressor, trained to minimize mean-squared error.
 Learning $\pi$ requires \emph{distribution} regression, where we fit $P(a \mid v_\sigma)$ to the transitions $(v_\sigma, a, \cdot)$.
 We use an FCN that takes $v_\sigma$ as input and predicts the mean $\mu$ and covariance matrix $\Sigma$ of a Gaussian.
 This FCN is trained to maximize the likelihood of action $a$ under $\N(\mu, \Sigma)$.\footnote{Here, we are assuming that the desired action distribution has nonzero measure.
 In practice, $\Sigma$ can be arbitrarily small.} Since Gaussians have limited expressivity, we also learn an \emph{applicability classifier} that maps pairs $(v_\sigma, a)$ to 0 or 1, implemented as an FCN with binary cross-entropy loss.
-To sample from $\pi$, we then rejection sample from the Gaussian.\footnote{If this fails the applicability classifier enough times (10 in experiments), we terminate the inner loop and continue the A$^*$ search.}
+We implement $\pi$ as a rejection sampler that draws from the Gaussian until the applicability classifier returns a 1.\footnote{If the applicability classifier fails enough times (10 in experiments), we terminate the inner loop and continue the outer A$^*$ search (see \algrefshort{alg:planning}).}